shorebirdtech/docs/src/content/changelog/failed-patch-checks-for-replacement.md

   href: /code-push/rollback/#patch-integrity-and-automatic-rollback
 ---

-When a patch fails to load, the device now checks for a replacement patch right away instead of waiting for the next launch.
+When a patch fails to load, the device now checks for a replacement patch on that same launch, instead of waiting for the next one.

-- Previously, reporting the failure suppressed the update check, so the device ran the base release and stayed on the bad patch until it launched again.
+- Previously, reporting the failure suppressed the update check, so a device couldn't pick up a fixed patch until it launched again.
 - Patch checks now report the patch the device is actually running, so each device is attributed to the right patch.
-- These fixes are in the updater built into your app, so they apply to releases built with Shorebird 1.6.122 or later.
+- These fixes are in the updater built into Shorebird's Flutter engine, so they apply to releases built with Shorebird's Flutter 3.47.4 or later, the default in CLI 1.6.122.